NaimAyat/UCLA_CS118/Reading1.md

 #### 2.1.3 Transport Services Available to Applications
 ##### Reliable Data Transfer
 * Not necessary for loss-tolerant applications, such as video conference software
+##### Throughput
+* Applications that have throughput requirements are said to be bandwidth-sensitive applications.
+Many current multimedia applications are bandwidth sensitive
+* Elastic applications, on the other hand, can make use of as much, or as little, throughput as happens to be available.
+Electronic mail, file transfer, and Web transfers are all elastic applications